rborder/xftsim/docs/api.md

 | {ref}`utils <xftsim:xftsim.utils module>`         | Utility functions and profiling                                                   |           |

-Here is an auto-generated summary of the xftsim API.
+Below is an auto-generated summary of the xftsim API.

-## arch module
+## arch

 ```{eval-rst}
 .. automodule:: xftsim.arch